syuvivida/DQMSpace/runregistry_scripts/lumiloss/README.md

 python get_plot_data.py
 ```

-5. If you change the name of the output csv file from step4, please remember to change them in the python script of this step as well.
+5. If you change the name of the output csv file from step4, please remember to change the file name in make_dc_plot.py as well.

 ```
 results_csv = "output.csv"